John

 As noted above, the present invention is directed in a first

-aspect to a method for at least inhibiting the growth of anaerobic
+aspect to a method for at least inhibiting the growth of

-bacteria sensitive to BLIS-producing S. salivarius.
-The method
+anaerobic bacteria sensitive to BLIS-producing S. salivarius.

-Preferably, the S. salivarius strains for use in the invention are
+Preferably, the S. salivarius strains for use in the invention

-bacteria, particularly black pigmented species (such as
+anaerobic bacteria, particularly black pigmented species (such

-Prevotella), Eubacterium saburreum and/or Micromonas micros.
+as Prevotella), Eubacterium saburreum and/or Micromonas micros.

 Salivaricin B BLIS-producing strains with activity against